AL-DN/IntelligentTrader/README.md

     pip install scikit-learn
     pip install Pillow
     ```
+3. Navigate to the website branch:
+4. git clone branch into folder
-3. Navigate to the project directory:
+5. Navigate to the project directory:
     ```bash
     cd /path/to/project
     ```
-4. Set up your email configuration:
+6. Set up your email configuration:
     - Open `settings.py` in the `tutorial` app.
     - Define the following constants for the **Forgot Password** feature:
       ```python